openmultiplayer/web/frontend/docs/scripting/functions/NPC_ResetAnimation.md

 ## Notes

 - Stops all current animations and returns NPC to idle state
-- Use this to clear animations that are stuck or looping
 - Equivalent to calling NPC_ClearAnimations
-- NPC will return to normal standing/walking animations

 ## Related Functions